BenjaminFraser/swiss-tournament/vagrant/catalog/thegoodybasket/README.md

 - **CategoryItem** - Stores the unique item id, item name, description, price, picture, category id and original creators user id.
 The category and user references are foreign keys of the Category and User tables respectively.

-### Views

-- There are a total of 8 created views for the database, which provide the functions required for player standings, rankings and swiss pairings.
-On creation of a new tournament, extra views associated for that tournament are generated using Python and SQL.

 ---------